-- Refusals: A South Korean’s preoccupation with saving face and politeness means that they will seldom give a flat ‘no’ or negative response, even when they don’t agree with you.
+- Refusals: A South Korean’s preoccupation with saving and means that they will seldom give a flat ‘no’ or negative response, even when they don’t agree with you.
 Therefore, focus on hints of hesitation, listening to what they say, but also paying careful attention to what they subtly imply.

 - Speech Style: While they may be indirect in their communication style, South Koreans generally speak quite firmly and use less gestures and facial expressions.
 This can make them come across as stern.
 Expect them to give serious replies and retorts.
 They also tend to ask questions in order to discern their status in comparison to the person they are talking to.
 These can catch people off guard (for example: “How much do you earn?” or “How old are you?”).

 - Silence: Silence is an important and purposeful tool used in Asian communication.
 Pausing before giving a response indicates that someone has applied appropriate thought and consideration to the question.
-It reflects politeness and respect.
+It reflects and respect.

 - Laughter: Laughter is sometimes used in awkward situations.
 A Korean may laugh when they feel uncomfortable and not necessarily because what was said was genuinely funny.

 - Physical Contact: Koreans are generally not very physically affectionate with one another.
 However, male friends may touch one another more than Western man, and girls may walk hand-in-hand.

 - Personal Space: Personal space is not guarded very closely in Korea.
 People generally expect to come into contact with strangers on busy streets and tend not to worry or apologise when personal space is invaded.

 - Pointing: People do not point with their index finger but rather with their entire hand.

 - Beckoning: One beckons by fluttering all fingers to one’s hand with the palm facing towards the ground.